hms-dbmi/pic-sure/services/pic-sure-auth-microapp/README.md

 into your database.

-Open the file under /{{root_pic-sure-auth-microapp}}/pic-sure-auth-db/db/tools/first_time_run_the_system_and_insert_admin_user.sql, modify the configuration data - user_subject with your own google user
+Open the file under /{{root_pic-sure-auth-microapp}}/pic-sure-auth-db/db/tools/first_time_run_the_system_and_insert_admin_user.sql, modify the configuration data - @user_email with your own google email

 #### Terms of Service